 – Develops leadership of the people being served;

 – Engages the people being served in ongoing decision-making, planning and assessment; and/or

-- Draws on the strengths, assets, and lived experience of the people being served to achieve the long-term goals of reducing disparities and increasing equity.
+– Draws on the strengths, assets, and lived experience of the people being served.

 We encourage you to review the Frequently Asked Questions below as well as our definitions document before completing your Letter of Inquiry.
-Both resources were developed in response to specific feedback received from nonprofit organizations that applied to us for funding in 2019.
-If you want examples of organizations that fit the criteria, we encourage you to read about our 2019 Grantees here.
+Both resources were developed in response to specific feedback received from nonprofit organizations that applied to us for funding in 2019 and 2020.
+If you want examples of organizations that fit the criteria, we encourage you to read about our 2019 and 2020 Grantees here.

 For more information on the Letter of Inquiry, please click the button below.Letter of Inquiry